 The Queen’s Popularity Vanished

 Public opinion was much excited by this trial.
 Despite the findings to the contrary, many people in France persisted in the belief that the Queen had used the La Mottes as an instrument to satisfy her hatred of the Cardinal de Rohan.
 This led to a huge decline in the Queen’s popularity and encouraged an image of her among the masses as a manipulative spendthrift, interested more in vanity than in the welfare of France.
+The public relations nightmare led to an increase in salacious and degrading pamphlets, which would serve as kindling for the oncoming French Revolution.
+In sum, she symbolized, among other things, the lavishness and corruption of a dying regime and served as the perfect scapegoat of the morality play that the revolution in part became, which made her a target for the hatred of the French Republic and groups like the Jacobins and the sans-culottes.

 References and Further Reading1